liznear/leveldb-from-scratch/README.md

 do that, we assign a monotonically increasing `GEN` to each SSTable ( just use `GEN` as the file name).
 SSTables having higher `GEN` values are more up-to-date.

+# Step 3: Persist MemTable when it's full

+In this step, we convert a full MemTable into a SSTable.
+The SSTable would be saved as a file on disk.
+Meanwhile, a new empty MemTable should be created to handle new inserts.

+As mentioned in step 2, we would assign a `GEN` to each SSTable as the file name.
+In this step, we need to implement this assignment.
+It can be easily done by maintaining a global counter in memory.
+The tricky part is what to do when the server restarts.
+In this case, we need to initialize the counter to one plus the max `GEN` in the file system.